-Commented [A10]: Revised to add additional criteria for conformance with FEMA requirements.
+Commented [A11]: Revised to add additional criteria for conformance with FEMA requirements.

-- 4. Upon a showing of good and sufficient cause; and - 5.
-Upon a determination that failure to grant the variance would result in exceptional hardship to the applicant; and - 2.6.
-Variances shall not be issued within a designated floodway if any increase in flood levels during the base flood discharge would result; and- - 7.
+- 1. A variance shall only be issued upon a determination that the granting of a variance will not result in increased flood heights, additional threats to public safety, extraordinary public expense, nuisances, fraud on or victimization of the public, or conflict with existing laws or ordinances; and - 2.
+For the repair, rehabilitation, or restoration of historic structures upon a determination that the proposed repair or rehabilitation will not preclude the structure's continued designation as a historic structure and the variance is the minimum necessary to preserve the historic character and design of the structure; and - 3.
+Upon a determination that the variance is the minimum necessary, considering the flood hazard, to afford relief; and - 4.
+Upon a showing of good and sufficient cause; and - 5.
+Upon a determination that failure to grant the variance would result in exceptional hardship to the applicant; and - 2.
+6. Variances shall not be issued within a designated floodway if any increase in flood levels during the base flood discharge would result; and. - 7.
 The granting of the variance will not foreseeably result in material being swept onto other lands that could cause injury to life or property; and - 8.
 No other alternative development locations for the proposed structure or facility are available on the site that are not subject to flooding or erosion damage or reduced flooding and erosion; and - 9.
 Generally, variances may be issued for new construction and substantial improvements to be erected on a lot of one-half acre or less in size contiguous to and surrounded by lots with existing structures constructed below the BFE, provided the requirements of LUC 20.25H.175-180 have been fully considered.
-As the lot size increases beyond one-half acre, the technical justification required for issuing the variance increases; and - 10.
+As the lot size increases beyond onehalf acre, the technical justification required for issuing the variance increases; and - 10.
 In considering variance applications, the Director shall consider all technical evaluations, all relevant factors, all standards specified in LUC 20.25H.180, and: - a.
 The danger that materials may be swept onto other lands to the injury of others; - b.
 The danger to life and property due to flooding or erosion damage; - c.
 The susceptibility of the proposed facility and its contents to flood damage and the effect of such damage on the individual owner; - d.
-The importance of the services provided by the proposed facility to the community; - e.
+The importance of the services provided by the proposed facility to the community;

+- e.
 The necessity to the facility of a waterfront location, where applicable; - f.
 The availability of alternative locations for the proposed use, which are not subject to flooding or erosion damage; - g.
 The compatibility of the proposed use with existing and anticipated development; - h.
-The relationship of the proposed use to the comprehensive plan and floodplain management program for that area; - The safety of access to the property in time of flood for ordinary and emergency vehicles;

-- The expected heights, velocity, duration, rate of rise, and sediment transport of the floodwaters expected at the site; and, - k.
+The relationship of the proposed use to the comprehensive plan and floodplain management program for that area; - i.
+The safety of access to the property in time of flood for ordinary and emergency vehicles; - j.
+The expected heights, velocity, duration, rate of rise, and sediment transport of the floodwaters expected at the site; and - k.
 The costs of providing governmental services during and after flood conditions, including maintenance and repair of public utilities and facilities, such as sewer, gas, electrical, water system, and streets and bridges.